Skip to main content

 A few jigsaw puzzle pieces that are already in place, representing inventory, financials, logistics, customers, and retail locations.
 And then one new puzzle piece falling into place, representing e-commerce.

-But, to integrate quickly, developers often set up point-to-point connections, where each system is connected to every other system, using plenty of custom code.
+But, to integrate quickly, developers often set up point-to-point connections.
+Each system is connected to every other system, using a lot of custom code.

 Add Unnecessary Complexity, Lose Agility